 If you can afford a short-term 10-year mortgage loan, you can benefit from a lower interest rate and overall financial savings.

 You need to be a strong borrower, with either strong income or assets.
 Here are some reasons to consider a 10-year mortgage loan:

 - You have a strong positive cash flow

 - You have a strong equity position in your house.
 This can be due to a large down payment from savings, a sold house with big profits, a sold house that you are downsizing, or low housing prices leading to a smaller loan.

 On the other hand, look at your entire financial picture.
 While saving from lower interest rates and financial costs (after all, you are returning the money very quickly), ensure you are not harming your overall financial picture.
 Consider these factors:

 - No flexibility: In the case of emergency costs, you cannot divert funds from your mortgage payments.
 Do you have a sufficient rainy day fund?
 (The rule of thumb is 6 months of living expenses).

-- Asset Diversification: You are putting large amount of your equity into your house.
+- Asset Diversification: You are putting a large amount of your equity into your house.
 Are you diversifying your investments?

 Comparing your options

-10-year fixed mortgage loan rates are usually less than 15-year FRMs, however when mortgage rates are extremely low, as in 2012, the differences are not large.
+10-year fixed mortgage loan rates are usually less than 15-year FRMs, however, when mortgage rates are extremely low, as in 2012, the differences are not large.
 Nonetheless, your monthly payment will be quite different.
-The table below shows monthly payments (principal and interest) for different loan periods, based on a $250,000 loan:
+The table below shows monthly payments (principal and interest) for different loan periods based on a $250,000 loan: